jfoshee/ServiceStack.Authentication.Aad/README.md

 ### Office 365

-If you are want to enable authentication for an Office365 domain, navigate to your [Office 365 Admin Center](https://portal.office.com/admin/default.aspx).
+If you want to enable authentication for an Office365 domain, navigate to your [Office 365 Admin Center](https://portal.office.com/admin/default.aspx).
 At the bottom left, under "ADMIN" click "Azure AD".
 That should take you to something like: `https://manage.windowsazure.com/{my organization}.com`
 Visiting the AAD administration for Office365 the first time may take a moment to setup.